HenriqueLGSCarvalho/SanguineJava/README.md

 # Jar File
 In order for a valid call to the Jar file, all 6 needed arguments are required

+Number of rows, Number of columns, Red Player Deck, Blue Player Deck, name of strategy, name of strategy

+the 3 possible names of strategies are strategy1, strategy2, and human.
+If human is selected that means that a player will be responsible for the moves of the given color.

 Example:
-java -jar SanguineHomework7.jar 5 7 docs/35CardDeck1 docs/35CardDeck1 strategy2 human
+java -jar SanguineJava.jar 5 7 docs/35CardDeck1 docs/35CardDeck1 strategy2 human